-Q.90.
+Q.92.
 What actions may a contractor take to enforce payments by public entities which are due and payable under the public contract?

-A.90.
+A.92.
 R.S.
-38:2191(A), as amended by Act 205 of the 2021 Regular Session, requires all public entities to promptly pay all obligations, including approved change orders, arising under public contracts when the obligations become due and payable under the contract.
+38:2191(A) requires all public entities to promptly pay all obligations, including approved change orders, arising under public contracts when the obligations become due and payable under the contract.
 It further provides that '[a]II progressive stage payments and final payments shall be paid when they respectively become due and payable under the contract."